-- The TSF provides preservation of secure state by detecting and managing the following events, resulting in an interrupt or reset, reestablishing a secure state: - · Die integrity violation detection, - Errors on memories and registers, - · Glitches. - High voltage supply, - · Out of range temperature, - CPU and MPU errors, - Faults on crypto processors. - 328 The ES can generate a software reset. - 6.3 Limited capabilities (FMT_LIM.1) / Test, Limited capabilities (FMT_LIM.1) / Sdiag, Limited capabilities (FMT_LIM.1) / Loader, Limited availability (FMT_LIM.2) / Test, Limited availability (FMT_LIM.2) / Sdiag & Limited availability (FMT_LIM.2) / Loader - The TOE is either in Test, Admin, or User configuration. - The TOE may also be in Diagnostic volatile configuration. - The Test and Diagnostic configurations are reserved to ST. - The TSF ensures the switching and the control of TOE configuration, the corresponding access control and the control of the corresponding capabilities.
-The transition controls rely on several strong mechanisms.
-Part of the transitions are only possible in the STMicroelectronics audited environment. - The TSF reduces the available features depending on the TOE configuration. - The customer can choose to disable irreversibly the Loading capability. - The customer can choose to enable or disable irreversibly the Secure Diagnostic capability.
+- The TSF provides preservation of secure state by detecting and managing the following events, resulting in an immediate interruption or reset: - Die integrity violation detection, - Errors on memories. - Glitches. - High voltage supply, - CPU and MPU errors, - Sequence control, - etc.. - The ES can generate a software reset. - 6.3 Limited capabilities (FMT_LIM.1) / Test, Limited capabilities (FMT_LIM.1) / Sdiag, Limited capabilities (FMT_LIM.1) / Loader, Limited availability (FMT_LIM.2) / Test, Limited availability (FMT_LIM.2) / Sdiag & Limited availability (FMT_LIM.2) / Loader - The TOE is either in Test, Admin or User configuration. - The TOE may also be in Basic Diagnostic (aka Diagnostic), Secure Diagnostic volatile configuration. - The Test and Diagnostics configurations are reserved to ST. - The TSF ensures the switching and the control of TOE configuration, the corresponding access control and the control of the corresponding capabilities.
+The transition controls rely on several strong mechanisms including fuse, authentication and control registers.
+Part of the transitions are only possible in the STMicroelectronics audited environment. - 327 The TSF reduces the available features depending on the TOE configuration. - The customer can choose to disable irreversibly the Loading capability.

+The customer can choose to irreversibly enable or disable the Secure Diagnostic capability.

-Only if the customer enables it, ST can exercise the Secure Diagnostic capability for quality investigation purpose with a secure protocol, in a secured environment.
+Only if the customer enables it, for quality investigation purpose, ST can exercise the Secure Diagnostic capability with a secure protocol, in an audited environment.